swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/modelhub-basics.rst

 We hope you’ve gotten a taste of the power and flexibility of the open model hub to quickly answer common product analytics questions.
 You can take it a lot further and build highly specific model stacks for in-depth analysis and exploration.

-For a complete overview of all available and upcoming models, check out the :ref:`models`.
+For a complete overview of all available and upcoming models, check out the :ref:`models <models>`.